Living in Paradise

 Living in St Lucia grants homeowners economic and political stability.
 Furthermore the friendly, easygoing population, and surroundings of natural beauty are also a bonus.
 Ex-patriots live in St Lucia for a number of reasons.
 Firstly some choose to invest in St Lucia property as a holiday home.
 Other home owners take the plunge to relocate and work remotely.
 Likewise other purchasers enjoy living in the Caribbean in their retirement.

 Saint Lucia is ideally situated midway down the arc of islands of the Caribbean chain.
 The 27-mile long and 14-mile wide island is serviced by two international airports.
 Saint Lucia is the perfect launch pad for sailing expeditions to the nearby Grenadines.
-Additionally one of the perks of St Lucia is the proximity and ease of access, to a host of islands, each with its own individual charm.
+Additionally one of the perks of St Lucia is the proximity and ease of access to a host of nearby islands

 A Little History